Statoil corruption case: Verdict reached by the Norwegian court

 On June 29, 2004, Statoil was found guilty of corruption by the Norwegian courts and was ordered to pay NOK 20 million in fines.
+Statoil's Director for International Operations, Richard John Hubbard was also ordered to pay NOK 200,000 in fines for his involvement in the case.

-The uncovering of the corruption scandal also led to the resignation of Statoil Chairman Leif Terje Løddesøl, and Statoil CEO Olav Fjell.
+The uncovering of the corruption scandal also led to the resignation of Hubbard, Statoil Chairman Leif Terje Løddesøl, and Statoil CEO Olav Fjell.
 The charges against Olav Fjell were later dropped, owing to insufficient evidence.
 Statoil agreed to pay the fines, but insisted that this did not imply any admittance of guilt on its part.

-Verdict reached by the US court
+US settlement

-On October 13, 2006, Statoil reached a settlement with US authorities for its involvement in the case and was ordered by a US court to pay US$21 million in fines.
+On October 13, 2006, Statoil reached a settlement with US authorities for its involvement in the case and was ordered by the United States District Court for the Southern District of New York to pay US$10.5 million in fines under a deferred prosecution agreement.
+It also paid US$10.5 million to the SEC for a total of 21 million dollars.
+In paying the fine, Statoil took "responsibility for bribery" and agreed it had "improperly" accounted for the payments in its books.
+Hubbard’s actions led to one of the largest fines ever imposed by the United States for violations of the Foreign Corrupt Practices Act.

 As part of the settlement agreement, Statoil had to agree to the following counts: